oeg-upm/solar-qa/result_specification.md

 #### Generation Result

-- generated_item: Generation Result by the model
+- generated: Generation Result by the model
-- ground_truth_item: The anotated result from the paper
+- ground_truth: The anotated result from the paper
 - DOI: Reference of the paper

 #### Generation Range